dalisoft/guides/tv/lg-uk850-w.md

 ## Recommendations

 - Use USB-C / Type-C interface to connecting to your device
-- On a macOS, please use `2560x1440@2` scale mode for best expierence for 27"
+- On a macOS, please use `2560x1440@2` scale mode for best experience for 27"

 ## macOS Recommended Profiles